pallets/flask/docs/tutorial/factory.rst

 Run The Application
 -------------------

-Now you can run your application using the ``flask`` command.
-From the terminal, tell Flask where to find your application, then run it in development mode.
+Now you can run your application using the ``flask run`` command.
+From the terminal, make sure you are sitting in the project's root directory, tell Flask where to find your application, then run it in development mode.

 Development mode shows an interactive debugger whenever a page raises an exception, and restarts the server whenever you make changes to the